Manta-Network/docs/docs/concepts/ZKP.md

 * **Completeness**: An honest prover can convince the verifier about any statement he/she knows.
 * **Soundness**: A computationally bounded prover cannot forfeit a proof that can convince an honest verifier.
-* **Zero-Knowledge**: The proof doesn’t leak any information other than the proof itself.
+* **Zero-Knowledge**: The proof doesn’t leak any information other than the veracity of the statement itself.

 ### Example
 To better illustrate a ZKP system, let us run a simple example in the finite field $\mathbb{F}_7$.